-This is one of the biggest events in Albuquerque and the entire state of New Mexico, so hotels will sell out quickly, even as far away as Santa Fe.
-Book your hotel at least two months prior to the event to get preferred hotel and area.
-Hotels located near Alameda Rd and I-25 or along Rt 528.
+The Albuquerque Balloon Fiesta is one of the biggest events in Albuquerque and the entire state of New Mexico, so hotels will sell out quickly, even as far away as Santa Fe.
+Book your hotel reservation early, at least four months prior to the event to get a preferred rate.
+The closest hotels are near Rio Rancho, Alameda Rd and I-25, or along Rt 528.

 TIP: When you book your hotel be careful to check cancellation policies.
-Because this is such a popular event and hotels sell out quickly, cancellation policies will be different than usual and can vary from 48 hours prior to two weeks prior to arrival.
+Because this is such a popular event and hotels sell out quickly, cancellation policies will be different than a traditional hotel stay, and vary from 48 hours prior to four weeks prior to arrival.

 #2 Check the Schedule of Daily Events

 While the International fiesta park is open all day, with the exception of a few competition shows and smaller events, the many of the activities occur early in the morning or late at night, so check the schedule of daily events before heading over to the park and plan accordingly.
-Most days there are morning launch events from 6 a.m. – 10:30 a.m. and evening glow events from 5 p.m. – 9 p.m., so if you are visiting from out of town, use the time between morning and evening events to do other things in Albuquerque.
+Most days there are morning launch events from 6 a.m. – 10:30 a.m. and evening glow events from 5 p.m. – 9 p.m..
+If you are visiting from out of town, use the time between morning and evening events to do other fun things in Albuquerque.

 Tip: Check out the Visit Albuquerque website to find fun activities to do in Albuquerque and the surrounding areas in New Mexico.

 #3 Arrive Early, Leave Early

 People come from all over the world to attend the balloon fiesta, including many locals from Albuquerque and the surrounding areas.
-The roads leading into Fiesta park are two-lane surface roads, so the traffic getting in and out of the park can make getting to the park difficult.
+The roads leading into Fiesta park are two-lane surface roads, so the traffic getting in and out of the park can make driving a challenge.
 If you want to attend the morning events such as the Dawn Patrol (6 a.m.), Morning Glow (6:30 a.m.), and Mass Ascension (7 a.m.) you need to arrive early to beat the traffic.
 I recommend getting into the park by 5 a.m.
-Food vendors are open, so grab your coffee and breakfast after you arrive at the park.
+Food vendors will be open, so grab your coffee and breakfast after you arrive at the park.
 Same applies for evening activities.
 The evening Twilight Twinkle Glow starts at 5:45 p.m. (with official activities starting about 6:30 p.m.) so make sure you are in the park by 4:30 to avoid traffic.

-TIP: The morning balloon festivities end around 10:30 a.m. but the majority of the balloons are in the air by 9:30 a.m., so leave by 9:45 a.m. to beat the traffic leaving the park.
-At night, if you don’t care if you see the fireworks at 8:30 p.m., leave about 8 p.m. to avoid traffic leaving the park.
+TIP: The morning balloon festivities end around 10:30 a.m. but the majority of the balloons are in the air by 9:30 a.m., so leave the park by 9:45 a.m. to beat the traffic leaving the park.
+At night, if you don’t care if you see the fireworks at 8:30 p.m., leave about 8 p.m. to avoid traffic.

 #4 Dress for the weather

 The weather changes quickly in Albuquerque.
-Mornings and evenings are chilly, but daytime temperatures can climb to the 90’s.
-Dress in layers that can be easily peeled off and put back on as the weather changes.
-Carry a hat and mittens for chilly tmornings, as well as sunglasses to protect from the sun.
+Mornings and evenings can be chilly, but daytime temperatures can climb to the 90’s.
+Dress in layers you can easily peel off and put back on as the weather changes.
+Carry a hat and mittens for chilly mornings, as well as sunglasses and sunscreen to protect yourself from the sun.
 The grass on the balloon field may be wet and muddy in the morning, so wear sturdy close-toed shoes.

 TIP: Bring a small backpack to carry extra clothing, but prepare to have your bag inspected by security.

 #5 Bring something to sit on